Table of Contents

 3. Selective Disclosure

-With verifiable credentials, only the essential information is shared, preventing overexposure of sensitive data.
-For instance, a user can prove they are of legal age without revealing their full date of birth.
-This ability to disclose minimal information reduces the risk of deepfakes exploiting personal data, offering an additional layer of privacy protection.
+With verifiable credentials, only essential information is shared, reducing the exposure of sensitive data.
+For example, a user can prove they are of legal age without revealing their full date of birth.
+This selective disclosure minimizes the risk of deepfakes exploiting personal data, offering an additional layer of privacy protection.

 4. Decentralized Control